Matteopaluh/KEMET/README.md

 It is well suited for single genomes usage as well as metagenome-spanning analyses, in order to get a better understanding of microbial metabolic and ecological functions.

-_"KEMET - a python tool for KEGG Module evaluation and microbial genome annotation expansion"_ - Manuscript in preparation
+_"KEMET - a python tool for KEGG Module evaluation and microbial genome annotation expansion"_ - Manuscript under revision

 -----
 ## Installation

-The program is designed to have an easier installation procedure on UNIX-based machines, nonetheless the code is compatible with Windows systems as well (tested on: Ubuntu 19.04 LTS - Windows 10 - February 2022).
+The program is designed to have an easier installation procedure on UNIX-based machines, nonetheless the code is compatible with Windows systems as well (tested on: Ubuntu 19.04 LTS - Windows 10 build 19043.1526 - February 2022).
 Windows systems can use extra features such as the "Windows Subsystem for Linux", as described [here](https://mafft.cbrc.jp/alignment/software/ubuntu_on_windows.html) by MAFFT developers.

 The easiest way to install KEMET using both UNIX or Windows subsystem is to use the Anaconda package manager.
 You could see Anaconda documentation at [this link](https://docs.anaconda.com/).